JamesCacioppo/jimFlow/README.md

-# The Jimflow Branching and Release Strategy
+# The jimFlow Branching Strategy
-## There can be only one... strategy that is
+## There can be only one...
-The chosen branching strategy is Jimflow.
-Details regarding this strategy can be found within Jim's head.
-To get there you take a left then a right, then continue walking until you see a brick wall.
-Proceed to bang your head into the wall three times while repeating "There's no place like Jim's head."
-You will now be magically transported to Jim's head.
-My condolences.
+The chosen branching strategy is jimFlow.
+It is a strategy which promotes simplicity and flexibility while striving to avoid "merge hell."
+It's basically Github flow.

 # Why are we using this workflow?
-Traditional Gitflow has a few pitfalls which can largely be avoided by simplifying the branching strategy.
+The Trunk branching strategy forces all developers to work in the trunk which is great in ideal conditions but can cause issues in non-ideal environments.
+Gitflow, while solving many issues also adds much complexity and introduces an experience commonly known as "merge hell."

+Github flow is a simple, flexible, and highly effective branching strategy.
+What follows is our specification of that strategy.

 Some goals of this strategy are:
 * Prevent difficult merge conflicts which come from attempting to shoehorn hotfixes and release branches into both Master and Develop branches simultaneously.
 * Avoid complexity and clutter by reducing the number of long running branches.
-* TODO: Figure out how to word issues about deployments
+* Reduce branch lifetime by reducing time to merge.

+Caveats:
+* Going back and applying a fix to an older release version might require creating a branch that is hard or impossible to merge back into `master`.
+See [Applying fixes to old releases](#applying-fixes-to-old-releases).

 The different types of branches we may use are:
 * Master
 * Feature, bugfix, and hotfix branches